What is Emily’s headshot session approach?

 I like to keep my studio cozy feeling, and comfortable.
-I always have coffee, tea, hot chocolate, sparkling water, white and red wine available for my clients.
+I always have coffee, tea, water, and wine available for my clients.
 And of course, I invite you to bring your favorite music playlists the day of your session!
 However, I have my music available for you as well, which you can choose your favorite station from.
 I like to keep my environment feeling easy, and a safe space for you to express yourself and collaborate.

 Can I bring someone to my session with me?

 If you are a brand/company, the answer is, of course, yes.

 If you are scheduled for Headshots and over the age of 18, we ask you to leave your mom/dad/significant other/best friend at home.
 We are happy to accommodate your pup or guardian if you are in need of a support animal or are under the age of 18.